timescale/promscale/docs/prometheus_api.md

 result.

 By having the Connector implement the PromQL APIs, the connector can:
+1. The user issues a query directly to the connector
 1. Parse the PromQL and translate it to a SQL statement that with a time range, label matchers, calculations and aggregates to be pushed down;
 1. The database executes the query;
-1. A modified Prometheus Query Engine finalizes the calculation and marshals the data to a proper response.
+1. A slightly modified Prometheus Query Engine (to leverage more pushdowns) finalizes the calculation and marshals the data to a proper response.

 By using the Connector for PromQL queries directly a network trip is avoided, and TimescaleDB is better utilized to actually perform some calculations.